 INITIAL ASSESSMENT AND RESUSCITATION

 A structured approach is recommended in the initial evaluation and management of the patient with acute GI bleeding (Fig. 17-1).
-Early resuscitation with the aim of restoring hemodynamic stability is the initial priority, followed by a careful history and physical examination to help identify the etiology and source of ...
+Early resuscitation with the aim of restoring hemodynamic stability is the initial priority, followed by a careful history and physical examination to help identify the ...